 The roles of parents are equally divided between a mother and father.
 For single mothers, these roles are never shared.

 They shoulder a huge responsibility of raising children alone.
-More often that not, it’s a struggle — both financially and emotionally.
+More often that not, it’s a constant struggle — both financially and emotionally.

 The Mississippi TANF program, administered by the Mississippi Department of Human Services (MDHS), provides temporary assistance for needy families with children up to age 18 who have little or no resources to meet their everyday needs.